-- After January 1st, complete the online Free Application for Federal Student Aid (FAFSA) for the upcoming academic year.
+- Complete the online Free Application for Federal Student Aid (FAFSA) for the upcoming academic year.
 Fordham’s Title IV School Code is 002722.
 (The FAFSA must be filed every year that you apply for financial aid.
 Be sure you are completing the form for the academic year for which you are seeking aid.)

 Private Loan Application Procedures: To apply for a private education loan, you must apply directly with the lender of your choice.
 Before deciding upon a lender, carefully review the interest rates, fees, deferment availability, repayment options, etc., offered by each lender in order to find the lender that best serves your needs.
 Questions to ask prospective lenders and other things to consider when considering a private loan may be found in the Financial Aid Guidebook.
 Remember, if you are planning on a career in public/government service, private loans cannot be included in the Federal Public Service Loan Forgiveness Program.